jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

-I’m a researcher interested in the multidisciplinary study of nature and society from the perspective of complexity science.
+I’m a researcher interested in the study of nature and society from the perspective of complexity science.
 More about my professional experience and academic profile [here](https://jrncarlock.github.io/about/).

 <!--
 ## Contact information
-José R. Nicolás-Carlock
-Postdoctoral Researcher
-Institute of Legal Research
-National Autonomous University of Mexico (UNAM) National System of Researchers (SNI-C)
-E-mail: `jnicolas(at)unam.mx`
 -->

 ## Publications

-Full publication list also here:
+Also here:

 \[[Google Scholar](https://scholar.google.com/citations?user=Tpqh9iwAAAAJ&hl=en)\]
 \[[ResearchGate](https://www.researchgate.net/profile/J_Nicolas-Carlock)\]